toneflix/vue-component-pack/docs/vue-auth/setup.md

 app.mount('#app')
 ```

 This ensures that the authentication state is globally available in your application.
-You can use useAuthStore to access the authentication state throughout your app.
+You can import and call the `useAuthStore()` method `from '@toneflix/vue-auth'` to access the authentication state throughout your app.

 ## Full Example Setup